statamic/migrator/README.md

 ### Settings migrator

 In v3, site settings are now stored in a conventional Laravel [config directory](https://statamic.dev/configuration).
-We cannot guarantee a complete migration, but this migration attempts to transfer core settings where possible.
 To migrate your site settings:

 ```
 php please migrate:settings
 ```

+Due to the fact that settings vary between v2 and v3, we cannot guarantee a complete migration of your settings, but we attempt to update the most obvious stuff for you.
+Be sure to double check that all of your important settings were migrated as needed!

 ### Theme migrator